Proven Techniques for Overcoming Worry: How to Stop the Noise

 It can also stimulate the Vagus Nerve – a cranial nerve that runs from the brain to the gut – which engages the parasympathetic nervous system.

-The parasympathetic nervous system acts like the “brakes” for the sympathetic nervous system – the sympathetic nervous system is known for activating the “fight or flight response” otherwise known as the “stress response.”
+The parasympathetic nervous system acts like the "brakes" for the sympathetic nervous system – the sympathetic nervous system is known for activating the "fight or flight response," otherwise known as the "stress response."

 1. Bring Your Attention to Your Breath

-Begin by simply noticing your breath in the moment.
 Gently bring your focus and awareness from your thoughts to your breathing.

 What do you notice about your breathing as you watch each inhale and exhale?